Attribution Systems

 Your ad platform dashboard shows 100 conversions this month.
 Your CRM, Stripe account, or Shopify backend shows 147 actual sales.
 That gap is not a reporting error you can dismiss — it is real revenue your ad platform’s algorithm never saw, never learned from, and never optimized toward.
 The campaign you just paused for “underperforming” might have been your best one.
 You simply could not see it.

-This is the defining measurement problem of running ads in 2026.
-Approximately 85% of iOS users opt out of tracking when prompted by App Tracking Transparency, which means the browser-based Meta Pixel can only reliably see roughly 15% of iPhone traffic.
+As of 2026, only about 27–35% of iOS users opt in to tracking when prompted by App Tracking Transparency, which means the browser-based Meta Pixel can only reliably see that share of iPhone traffic on its own.
 Add ad blockers running in 25–30% of all web sessions and Safari’s Intelligent Tracking Prevention limiting first-party cookies to as little as 7 days, and the result is a pixel that — on its own — now captures only 40–60% of what actually happened on your site, down from 85–90% before privacy restrictions tightened.

 Why This Gap Costs You More Than Just Visibility